Welcome to the Division of Land Resource Protection

 Easements and Land Conservation Status

-CFCP's newest conservation easement: 376 acres of walnuts and vegetables in Sutter County.
+CFCP's newest conservation easement: 160 acres of rice in Sutter County.

 Summary of Agricultural Easements and Planning Projects Funded by CFCP